KathleenX7/ULHacks2021-TASL/README.md

 ## How we built it
 ### Planning
 Our team first had a meeting to discuss possible educational related problems or obstacles, and projects that could be created to meet those needs, as well as possible issues we could face when creating them.
-We settled on a website that teaches the user [American Sign Language](https://en.wikipedia.org/wiki/American_Sign_Language), and started formulating possible features that could be added to the project, including a point system, stored data through accounts, a friend and leaderboard system, etc. Two of our members started working on the questions and images that were to be used in the game while the other two worked on the code for the website.
+We settled on a website that teaches the user [American Sign Language](https://en.wikipedia.org/wiki/American_Sign_Language), and started formulating possible features that could be added to the project, including a point system, stored data through accounts, a friend and leaderboard system, etc. Two of our members started working on the questions and images that are to be used in the game while the other two worked on the code for the website.

 ### Questions
 After deciding on the topics and mechanics of the game, we chose questions and symbols that fit those topics.
 We organized all of the above using Google Sheets, and created multiple choice questions for each category.
 The final exam contains questions chosen from each of the previous topics.